alexqguo/drinking-board-game/README.md

 * enforce name uniqueness

 ### M1
 * Stencil!
-Refactor all the modal crap
+Refactor all the modal crap ...or LitElement since Stencil won't integrate as easily
 * expand indicator in top left
   * queue of who rolled what in the corner
   * indication of who is in what zone